ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/06-access-modifiers.md

 Student willie = new Student("Willie", "Wildcat", 888888888);
 ```

 We would not be able to change his name, i.e. `willie.first = "Bob"` would fail, because the field `first` is private.
+In fact, we cannot even see his name, so `Console.WriteLine(willie.First);` would also fail.

+If we want to allow a field or method to be accessible _outside_ of the object, we must declare it `public`.
+While we _can_ declare fields public, this violates the core principles of encapsulation, as any outside code can modify our object's state in uncontrolled ways.

-In fact, we cannot even see his name, so `Console.Writeline(willie.First);` would also fail.
-Instead, we’d need to write **_accessor methods_**, a.k.a. *getters* and *setters*, methods that allow us to see and change field values.
+Instead, in a true object-oriented approache we would write public  **_accessor methods_**, a.k.a. *getters* and *setters*.
+These are methods that allow us to see and change field values _in a contorolled way_.
 Adding accessors to our Student class might look like:

 ```csharp
 public class Student {